constance012/The_Darkgeon/README.md

 A dungeon raid, 2D screen-scrolling game using free assets on the assets store.

-This is a remote repository associates with "The Darkgeon" project files for the Unity Editor.
+This is a remote repository associating with "The Darkgeon" project files for the Unity Editor.

 Credits for arts, sprites and packages:
 + A* Pathfinding Project - https://arongranberg.com/astar/front